hwmckenzie/hwmckenzie.github.io/_posts/2021-02-27-academic-monologe.md

 >Earth care, People care, and Fair share

 The need to care for the earth (soil, water, air, and living things) comes from an understanding and acceptance that we are interconnected with nature, and we rely on it for our survival.
 This is the only earth after all!
-The requirement to care for people (self, family, and community) comes from the observation that cooperative species and associations of self-supporting species, form healthy communities.
+The requirement to care for people (self, family, and community) comes from the observation that cooperative species and associations of self-supporting species form healthy communities.
 Finally, the idea of fair share (setting limits to population and consumption, and redistributing surplus) acknowledges that continuous growth is unsustainable and we need to know what is "enough" for ourselves and act accordingly.

-These ethics guide the use of twelve design principles,
+These ethics guide the use of twelve design principles.

 >* Observe and interact
 >* Catch and store energy